TheDoka/Hash_Decryptor/README.md

 I'll may be release the source code if you guys want, but nothing that interesting.
 I can easily upgrade it to support any encryption type.
 It's single thread, so it's a bit slow, but there not that needs to upgrade.

 It can translate 14M passwords to SHA256 hashes in 33 minutes producing a file of around 1go.
 With an easier encryption, MD5, it took around 4 minutes to translate 14M passwords resulting a 598mo file.

+For searching hashes, comparing 2kh*14M hashes DB, it's long.
+It took around 1h30 to finish all comparison.

 By the way you may encounter UI issues, just increase the window size a bit.

 Configuration used for the tests : WIN10, I7 920 @3.5GHz, 12GB ~667MHz.